Mograt Island Archaeological Mission

 Humboldt University Berlin, Department of Sudanese Archaeology

-In order to enter into a dialogue with everyone interested in the island’s heritage, including archaeologists, local residents and the diverse range of visitors to the island from Sudan and abroad, Amy was brought in to work closely with the core team of archaeologists, developing an overarching visual identity and several communication tools.
-The intention being not only bridge the gap not just between the first world and the third world, but also build a bridge between the scientific community and an audience of interested public.
-The results should include a logo, website, book, map and academic presentation templates.
-Oh yeah, and in both English and Arabic too…
+In order to enter into a dialogue with everyone interested in the island’s heritage, including archaeologists, local residents and the diverse range of visitors to the island from Sudan and abroad, I was brought in to work closely with the core team of archaeologists, developing an overarching visual identity and several communication tools for both the local and scientific communities.
+The intention was not only bridge the gap between the first world and the third world, but also build a bridge between the scientific community and an audience of interested public.

 The key factors to be considered included attending to the specificity of of local technology, cultural practices & community engagement on Mograt island while also speaking effectively and professionally to an international scientific community.